calvinfeng/gonotebook/auth/README.md

 # User Authentication
 ## Project Requirements
 We need to set up our PostgreSQL first, please refer to the section below.
 I am going to introduce couple new open source libraries to you for this project:

 * `sirupsen/logrus`
 * `gorilla/mux`
 * `jinzhu/gorm` -  Object Relational Mapping for Go

 You should take a look at their Github page and see what they are for before you start working on this project.

 ## Postgres in Go
 I am going to use PostgreSQL for this project, so let's create one.
-The superuser on my computer is `cfeng` so I will use that to create a database named `go_user_auth`
+The superuser on my computer is `cfeng` so I will use that to create a database named `go_user_auth`.
 If you don't have a role or wish to create a separate role for this project, then just do the following
 ```
 $ psql postgres
 postgres=# create role <name> superuser login;
 ```

 Create a database named `go_user_auth` with owner pointing to whichever role you like.
 I am using cfeng on my computer.
 ```
 $ psql postgres
 postgres=# create database go_user_auth with owner=cfeng;